Free & open source — Apache 2.0

 SSH from your browser

-Open a terminal to any VM directly in your browser.
+Open a terminal to any machine directly in your browser.
 No SSH keys to manage.

 Persistent block storage

 Root volumes tracked automatically.
-Resize, attach, and detach volumes between VMs.
+Resize, attach, and detach volumes between machines.
 Use --preserve-storage on delete to keep data.

 sistemo volume create 10G --name data

-Spin up 5 target VMs in 30 seconds.
+Spin up 5 target machines in 30 seconds.
 Run your playbooks.
 Delete everything when done.

 No account.
 No credit card.
 Just paste this into your Linux terminal.